Grand River Experience

 -- The Grand River Experience organizers

-2020 will be the fourth Expedition since the legendary paddler Verlen Kruger first launched the event in 1990.
+The legendary paddler Verlen Kruger first launched the Grand River Expedition in 1990.
 Verlen held several World Records for the most miles paddled by canoe, including the 3.5 year, 28,040 mile "Ultimate Canoe Challenge" that ended in Lansing in 1983.
 Verlen was the Rivermaster for the second Expedition in 2000.
-The 2010 event carried on his legacy, and once again we’ll honor his memory in 2020 as we paddle 218 miles of the Grand River from Jackson to Grand Haven over 13 days in July.
+The 2010 event carried on his legacy.

 Past expeditions have included educational presentations and water quality monitoring.
 Participants have included scientists, historians, educators, students, environmental professionals, civic and business leaders, government representatives, writers, and paddlers ranging in age from 12 to 85.